psychrometrics/psychrolib/docs/how-to-use-psychrolib.md

 ## How to use PsychroLib

 The following are examples on how to use PsychroLib's `GetTDewPointFromRelHum` to calculate the dew-point temperature given dry-bulb temperature and relative humidity.
 For all languages make sure to choose the unit system to use (`SI` or `IP`) with the `SetUnitSystem` function, or in VBA by uncommenting the appropriate line in the code.
+Note that as per ASHRAE Handbook, the unit of temperature is degree Celsius for the SI version and degree Fahrenheit for the IP version.

 ### Python